circuit-specialists/Hantek-2D72/README.md

 4. Connect to Target, or press enter
 5. Click save file button (File should be 512kB)

-## Firmware Mod:
-Extract the FW, open it with a Hex editor and look for the device serial number in dump.
-It will end with "-40" just change it to "-70" save and reprogram the flash memory.
-Now your handheld has a maximum BW of 70MHz.

 ## AWG and DMM Hardware Mod:
 fit DAC902 at position U12
 remove R315